jaime-aznar/wsc-playground/README.md

-# BioExtrack-wsc
+# playground-wsc

-webservice for personal project related with tracking of personal expenses
+webservice to use as a playground to try out things